 GUIDELINES

 3.01 The expertise, reputation, experience and talent of the faculty constitute the primary resource of the university.
 In keeping with the principle that activities of a university faculty comprise an integrated whole, departmental workload policies will reflect each faculty member participating in teaching and/or research and/or extension.
-All faculty member activities in teaching, research, extension, and service shall typically constitute the equivalent of twenty-four (24) workload units, as defined by each academic college (see Section 4), in a nine-month academic year.
+All faculty member activities in teaching, research, extension, and service shall constitute the equivalent of twenty-four (24) workload units, as defined by each academic college (see Section 4), in a nine-month academic year.
+Twenty-four workload units per nine-month academic year is equal to a 100% workload.
 All workload assignments must be consistent with the availability of resources.

 In determining teaching load, departmental policies will respect those factors (e.g., level and/or type of instruction, number of students, extent and number of course preparations, and research or institutional requirements) which may cause variance in the nature and number of credit hours taught and classroom preparation hours required.